 NICC uses a multidisciplinary approach to deter criminal behavior and to promote a safer campus community.
-Crime Prevention Through Environmental Design (CPTED) is a key strategy relied upon to reduce behaviors that precede criminal activities.
+Crime Prevention Through Environmental Design (CPTED) is a key strategy to reduce behaviors that precede criminal activities.
 In accordance with this strategy, facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
-Additionally, Safety officers regularly patrol the main campus and off-stie facilities, and report malfunctioning lights, security deficiencies, and other unsafe physical conditions to Facilities Management for correction.
+Additionally, NICC employees that close or secure the campuses regularly patrol the main campus and off-site facilities, and report malfunctioning lights, security deficiencies, and other unsafe physical conditions to Facilities Management for correction.